mrphys/UCL_ICS_researchProjects/README.md

 ## Overview

 This page documents the process used for the UCL Institute of Cardiovascular Science iBSc and MSc Cardiovascular Science programmes to match students and supervisors for their independent research project modules.
-A workflow for the process can be seen in the flowchart below, followed by more detailed instructions and templates for each step of the process.
+A workflow for the process can be seen below, followed by more detailed instructions and templates for each step of the process.

 <img src = "https://github.com/scottchiesa/Project_Matching_Algorithm/blob/patch-1/Flowcharts.jpeg">

 ## Call for Proposals
 ### Generating a PDF List of Projects to Offer to Students

+1) Potential supervisors submit project proposals using form such as that shown in following [MS Form](https://forms.office.com/e/3XSMBR9YRP)
+2) Once complete, all proposals downloaded as [MScProjectList](MScProjectList.xlsx) and merged with [ProjectList_MailMerge](ProjectList_MailMerge.doc) to create PDF booklet to circulate to students.

 Code used for matching UCL ICS students to research projects for the iBSc and MSc for 2022